 The circular economy model is based on optimizing resources, reducing the consumption of raw materials, and making use of waste by recycling it or giving it a new life by transforming it into new products.
 This way, you will be contributing to extending the so-called product life-cycle.

 The benefits of the circular economy are wide-ranging.
 It protects the environment by reducing emissions and minimizing the consumption of natural resources.
-It benefits the local economy by promoting production models based on the reuse of waste.
+It benefits the local economy by promoting production models based on reverse logistics and reusing waste.
 It promotes employment and stimulates the development of a new, more innovative, and competitive industrial model.
 Moreover, it increases independence from imported raw materials.
 In fact, this new model results in sustainable cities by taking into account environmental, economic, and social aspects.